ClayWarren/claywarren/README.md

 ## Learning Projects

-Snake game in 10 programming languages and multiplayer, recreated core gameplay mechanics from popular games, including: Multiplayer implementations with real-time synchronization, 2D physics and collision systems (Flappy Bird, Super Mario Bros), Voxel-based world generation (Minecraft-inspired), RPG mechanics and inventory systems (WoW-inspired), and Pacman, Galaga, Farming Simulator.
+Snake game in 10 programming languages and multiplayer.
+Recreated core gameplay mechanics from popular games, including: Multiplayer implementations with real-time synchronization, 2D physics and collision systems (Flappy Bird, Super Mario Bros), Voxel-based world generation (Minecraft-inspired), RPG mechanics and inventory systems (WoW-inspired), and Pacman, Galaga, Farming Simulator.
 Rick and Morty-style animated film using Remotion.

 Contributions welcome—jump into the repos or DM me on X @claymwarren with ideas!